Court hears how motorist used excess speed to pass police vehicle

 “There’s been a very poor picture painted of him today for someone who doesn’t believe the laws of the land apply to him in every regard.”

-The Judge imposed a fine of £200 and endorsed McDonnell’s licence with six penalty points.
+The Judge imposed a fine of £200 and endorsed McDonnell’s licence with six penalty points, pending an appeal by the defendant.